Chevrolet Camaro (fourth generation): 1997

 For the 1997 model year, the Camaro featured a new interior and tri-colored taillights that would be standard on all models from 1997 to 2002.
 A "30th Anniversary Limited Edition" trim package, commemorating 30 years since the Camaro was introduced, was added to the range which included unique orange stripes on white base paint.
 It was only available on the Z28, SS, and RS models.
-A 30th Anniversary Camaro may be identified by RPO code Z4C on the trim tag.
+A 30th Anniversary Camaro is identified by RPO code Z4C on the trim tag.
 A total of 979 30th Anniversary models were made in 1997.
-New 5-spoke 16-inch wheels became standard on the Z28 this year (17-inch ZR-1 style on SS coupé models) available in either polished, chrome, or white (only on the 30th Anniversary models), replacing the previous 10-spoke turbine style design.
+New five-spoke 16-inch wheels became standard on the Z28 this year (17-inch ZR-1 style on SS coupé models) available in either polished, chrome, or white (only on the 30th Anniversary models), replacing the previous ten-spoke turbine style design.

 30th Anniversary LT4 SS

 An additional 108 30th Anniversary models were modified by SLP Engineering equipment with the LT4 V8 engine having a power output of 330 hp and 340 lbft of torque.
-100 cars were allocated to the US market while 6 cars were sold to Canadian buyers.
-The remaining 2 were prototypes.
+One hundred cars were allocated to the US market while six cars were sold to Canadian buyers.
+The remaining two were prototypes.
 These models have the R7T RPO code.
 The LT4 was the fastest factory-built Camaro available, as well as the most expensive at US$40,000.

 1998–2002

 1998

 For the 1998 model year, the Camaro received a facelift and now had a new front clip.
 This replaced the quartet of square inset headlights.
+Because of the visual changes, this iteration of the fourth-generation Camaro is colloquially known as the "Catfish Camaro".
 Replacing the LT1 engine was the all-new 346 cuin LS1 V8 engine introduced a year prior in the 1997 Corvette, generating 350 hp at the flywheel but marketed as 310 hp in the Camaro as to not deter sales from the Corvette.
 The new engine featured an aluminum cylinder block with iron sleeves, reducing weight by about 95 lb as compared to the iron block LT1 engine.
-The only changes made to the LS1 compared to the Corvette were the relocation of drive belt accessories to accommodate the Camaro’s engine bay, an oil pan tailored to the F-body, as well as opting for a cable-actuated throttle body, as opposed to the Corvette’s drive-by-wire.
+The changes made to the LS1 compared to the Corvette were the relocation of drive belt accessories to accommodate the Camaro’s engine bay, an oil pan tailored to the F-body, as well as opting for a cable-actuated throttle body, as opposed to the Corvette’s drive-by-wire.
 1998 was the only year LS1 powered models had a working coolant temperature gauge.
 Minor changes were made to the suspension and the brakes were increased in size.
-Total production for 1998 was 48,495 units in total.
+Total production for 1998 was 48,495 units.